Hardware Connections

 Note

-Hardware trigger can be divided into rising-edge trigger and falling-edge trigger.
-For information on the hardware trigger types supported by different models of Percipio cameras, please refer to the specifications.
+Hardware trigger has two types: rising-edge trigger and falling-edge trigger.
+For information on the hardware trigger types supported by different models of Percipio cameras, please refer to Product Specifications.

 The trigger signal input should meet the following requirements: